msalemor/app-services-networking/README.md

 ## App Service Networking Features

-- Inbound rules: IP and Service Tags rules that can be applied as inbound rules to the App Service
+- Access Restrictions: IP and Service Tags rules that can be applied as inbound rules to the App Service
 - VNET Integration: A feature of App Services that allows it to connect to private services via a backend subnet
-- Backend subnet:
 - Route ALL Switch: In App Service VNET integration this switch will tell the networking if all traffic should exit the App Service through the Azure backbone
 - UDRs: A UDR can be applied to traffic from the backed subnet to for example force traffic to egress from a firewall
 - NAT Gateway: A NAT gateway can be applied to the outbound IPs